Using the Grafana Agent Machine Charm

 At this point we have one zookeeper unit in active state, and there is no grafana-agent units.
 This is because grafana-agent is a subordinate application.

-• Relate zookeeper to grafana-agentover the cos-machine relation:
+• Relate zookeeper to grafana-agentover the cos-agent relation:

 Once the relation is established, and grafana-agent is deployed inside zookeeper unit, the status of the model will be:

-At this point grafana-agent is collecting telemetry data from zookeeper and is ready to forward them to the COS Lite deployment we have in the K8s controller.
+Note that despite of the fact at this point grafana-agent is collecting telemetry data from zookeeper it is not forwarding them to the COS Lite deployment we have in the K8s controller.

 Step 4: Relate Grafana Agent to COS-Lite (Prometheus, Loki and Grafana)